Drones use by Public Safety Agencies has been growing explosively.

 Drone Sightings and Drone Mitigation

-Given the concern for safety, the FAA continues to explore methods by which drone activity can be better tracked and regulated.
+Given the safety concern, the FAA continues to explore methods by which drone activity can be better tracked and regulated.
 Expect to see an advisory circular from the FAA on drone tracking requirements in the near future.

 What Drone Solutions Should Public Safety Agencies Consider?

 Sensors and flight time required will typically dominate the choice of drone system solutions required by public safety agencies.
-And, drone sensors, gimbals, and software stack can range from thermal imaging, optical imaging, photogrammetry to LIDAR, so we highly recommend a conversation with a specialized drone system integrator to help identify the best fit for your mission.
-Then you can move onto the selection of the appropriate drone flight platform.
+Drone sensors, gimbals, and software stack can range from thermal imaging, optical imaging, and photogrammetry to LIDAR, so we highly recommend talking with a specialized drone system integrator to help identify the best fit for your mission.
+Then, you can move on to selecting the appropriate drone flight platform.

 At the low end, the readily available consumer drones will have limited customization choices.
 They will generally have a video or photography sensor pre-installed.

-At the higher end, the choices of gimbals and sensors which can be attached to the customizable drones are quite varied.
+At the higher end, the choices of gimbals and sensors that can be attached to the customizable drones are quite varied.

 Tethered drone solutions are tightly integrated to provide extended flight times.

-There is no ideal drone, there are always tradeoffs to be made in selecting the right drone for your mission.
-So, we are providing a table which highlights the major differences between the top drone flight platform choices available to public safety agencies:
+There is no ideal drone.
+There are always tradeoffs to be made in selecting the right drone for your mission.
+So, we are providing a table that highlights the major differences between the top drone flight platform choices available to public safety agencies:

 Comparison of Drones Used by Public Safety Agencies